carstencodes/pdm-audit/README.md

 ### Project local installation

-Each project may introduce a local setting called  `tools .pdm.plugins` which will be installed locally by running `pdm install --plugins`.
+Each project may introduce a local setting called  `tool.pdm.plugins` which will be installed locally by running `pdm install --plugins`.
 To achieve this, you must add the following lines to your local `pyproject.toml`:

 ```toml